carla-simulator/carla/Docs/ext_docs.md

 # Extended documentation

-Below you will find in depth documentation on the many extensive features of CARLA.
+Below, you will find in depth documentation on the many extensive features of CARLA.

 ## Advanced concepts